 For more details on Kaohsiung 85 Observatory, have a look on their website here!

-Pier 2 and Pier 2 Arts Centre in Kaohsiung is a really cool place to visit.
-Get the Orange MRT line to Yanchengpu and when you leave, head towards the Coast.
+Pier 2 and Pier 2 Arts Centre in Kaohsiung is a really cool place to visit if you’re wondering what to do in Kaohsiung.
+Take the Orange MRT line to Yanchengpu and when you leave, head towards the Coast.
 You’ll soon come upon what once were Port Warehouses, then disused Warehouses, now renovated Warehouses with activities inside and lots of cool Art on the outside!
+This is a Taiwan attraction that can’t be missed!

 If you’re looking for things to do with Children in Kaohsiung, this is a great place to visit.
 Not only are there lots of Art Murals and huge Statues of random animals but there’s a little train to take you around some of the warehouses (when I say little, I mean really little!) and there’s a huge green park which has also been filled with art and is a fun place to play!